-Unlike other NIST frameworks, NIST CSF focuses on risk analysis and risk management.
+Unlike other NIST frameworks, NIST CSF focuses on cybersecurity risk analysis and risk management.
 Security controls in the framework are based on the five phases of risk management: identify, protect, detect, respond and recover.
 Like all IT security programs, these phases require the support of senior management.
-NIST CSF can be used by both public and private sectors.
+NIST CSF is suitable for both public and private sectors.

-- modular guidance on implementation of capabilities for organizations of all sizes; and
+- Modular guidance on implementation of capabilities for organizations of all sizes.

 COBIT was developed in the mid-1990s by ISACA, an independent organization of IT governance professionals.
 ISACA offers the well-known Certified Information Systems Auditor and Certified Information Security Manager certifications.

 COBIT originally focused on reducing IT risks.
 COBIT 5, released in 2012, included new technology and business trends to help organizations balance IT and business goals.
 The current version is COBIT 2019.
 It's the most used framework to achieve SOX compliance.
 Numerous publications and professional certifications address COBIT requirements.

 Center for Internet Security (CIS) Critical Security Controls, Version 8 -- formerly the SANS Top 20 -- lists technical security and operational controls that can be applied to any environment.
 It does not address risk analysis or risk management like NIST CSF; rather, it is solely focused on reducing risk and increasing resilience for technical infrastructures.

 - Audit Log Management.